biostar-dev/g-sdk/docs/_apis/tna.md

 : The T&A key selected by the previous user will be used.

 FIXED
-: The T&A key, defined by [TNAConfig.key](#TNAConfig) will be used for all authentication events.
+: The T&A key, defined by [TNAConfig.key](#TNAConfig), will be used for all authentication events.

 ```protobuf